Support and Trouble Shooting for Your Ultrasonic Device

 - If your ultrasonic device runs at full power when the sonotrode is fully immersed, please let it run for 5 to 10 minutes.
 The use of a stand is recommended for larger ultrasonic devices.

 If the steps above do not solve your problem, please contact us!
 Please do not try to perform a repair before you heard back from us.
 Please provide us with detailed information about your ultrasonic setup and your problem.
 Please help us to help you, by sending us the following information!
+Our support team will get with you in contact as soon as possible!

 - Please provide us with your device serial number.
 If you have a device with a touch screen, please go to settings and scroll down to the info section.
 Please send us the version numbers of hardware and software, too.